Guy C. Crowgey

 Mr. Crowgey has extensive experience in both Federal and State tax controversy issues and has an excellent working relationship with officials within both the Small Business – Self Employed Division of the Internal Revenue Service and the Virginia Department of Taxation in dealing with tax controversy issues including collection, audits and appeals.
 Mr. Crowgey has successfully litigated cases in United States District Court and Virginia Circuit Courts in favor of his clients against various federal, state and local taxing authorities including, in particular prevailing in a case in the U.S. District Court in South Carolina and successfully obtaining legal fees from the Internal Revenue Service for improper filling of federal tax liens against his client.
 Mr. Crowgey also has extensive involvement with the Appeals Division of the IRS and Area Counsel for the IRS and has resolved numerous Federal and State criminal tax cases with special agents from the Criminal Investigation Division of the Internal Revenue Service and local Commonwealth’s Attorney’s offices.

 Mr. Crowgey also has considerable experience in complicated and difficult litigation cases, having recently settled a wrongful death case for a construction site fatality in Virginia for approximately $1 million dollars.
 He is an active member of the Virginia State Bar, and over the years has acted in numerous roles, including serving six years on the Virginia State Bar Council for the 13th Judicial District and six years on the Board of Governors of the Virginia State Bar Tax Committee.
 Mr. Crowgey also just finished his tenure as Vice-Chair of the Virginia State Bar Standing Committee of Unauthorized Practice of Law.
+He currently serves on the Professionalism Committee for the Virginia State Bar and was recently appointed by unanimous vote of Virginia State Bar Counsel to the Third District Disciplinary Committee.
 Additionally, for nearly a decade Mr. Crowgey held a position on the Board of Directors of the Community Tax Law Project, a nonprofit organization providing free tax services to indigent taxpayers throughout the Commonwealth of Virginia.

 In addition to his legal experience, Mr. Crowgey is proud to be a citizen of the Commonwealth of Virginia and is passionate about using his knowledge and expertise to help further legislation that would create a more balanced playing field for Virginia’s taxpayers.
 In 2009 he was directly involved with the passage and implementation of legislation requiring the Virginia Department of Taxation to provide duplicate copies of all notices and communication sent to taxpayer’s to their counsel or accountant, similar to many other states as well as the IRS.
 In 2015 Mr. Crowgey, along with his associates Robert H. Johnson and Brockenbrough A. Lamb, were published in the Virginia Lawyer Register, and their article, “Everything Old is New Again: The Virginia Department of Taxation’s Attempts to Ignore the Limits of Collection,” caught the eye of state lawmakers.
 Subsequently, Mr. Crowgey was involved in assisting in the passage of HB 643, introduced by Del.
 James A. (“Jay”) Leftwich.
 Beginning in 2016, this new law will affirm a 7-year limitation period within which the Virginia Department of Taxation may collect outstanding income tax liabilities, thus providing even more protection for taxpayers in Virginia.
 Mr. Crowgey also taught as an Adjunct professor with the Virginia Commonwealth University School of Business, co-teaching a Master’s-level Accounting class in Tax Administration for the fall semester of 2015.
 Most recently, Mr. Crowgey was featured in Virginia Business Magazine as part of their “Legal Elite” for 2016, earning recognition for his outstanding work and experience in Taxation.